Aman820051/Form_Validation/README.md

 # Form_Validation

-Sure, I can explain the steps involved in form validation in React without providing actual code.

 1. **Design Your Form**: Start by designing your form with input fields for the user to enter data.
 Each input field should have a unique identifier such as an `id` or `name`.

 2. **State Management**: In React, form data is typically stored in the component's state.
 Initialize state variables to hold the values entered by the user in the form fields.